 The policy should also include limits on flights, hotels, and car rental add-ons you may have allowed employees to purchase to increase comfort.
 You should specify which add-ons are reimbursable, for instance, extra legroom for flights longer than 7 hours, the option to bring their pets during business trips, or in-flight WiFi access.
 You should also define the off-limits add-ons, like airport lounge access.

 A travel policy is essential to optimize your business travel management process.
+A good travel policy lays the foundation of corporate travel program.
+Hence, you should consider above travel policy essentials while drafting it.
 Including the above-mentioned aspects in your policy draft can make it comprehensive and, thus, better suited to travelers’ needs and the company’s goals.

 Subscribe to the Itilite blog and never miss a post!